yugabyte/yugabyte-db/docs/content/latest/api/ysql/_index.md

 ## Data definition language (DDL)

-DDL commands define structures in the database, change their definitions, as well as remove them by using CREATE, ALTER, and DROP commands respectively.
+DDL statements define the structures in a database, change their definitions, as well as remove them by using CREATE, ALTER, and DROP commands respectively.

 | Statement | Description |
 |-----------|-------------|